Coronation of King Charles III: Guests, procession, service and other details we know

 Hence, the coronation of King Charles III, code-named Operation Golden Orb, comes as a big message for the world about how the British Royal family continues to exercise its stronghold and pave the way for a more modern approach to the age-old tradition.

-The coronation service will start at 11 am (6 am ET or 6 pm MYT) and will be broadcast across the world by BBC and BBC Radio.
+The coronation service will start at 11 am (6 am ET or 03:30 PM) and will be broadcast across the world by BBC and BBC Radio.

 King Charles III’s coronation: All the events and other details